I have a love/hate relationship with budgets. But mostly, I hate them.

 - Your biggest worry or stress about managing your money day to day.

 I’ll try to answer your questions in the upcoming series.
 In a couple days we’ll talk in detail about building your Bank Account Buffer.
-This is tiny emergency fund of $500-$1,000 that can cushion you from unexpected expenses like car repairs so when they happen they don’t eat up your entire Spending Allowance for the month.
+This is a tiny emergency fund of $500-$1,000 that can cushion you from unexpected expenses like car repairs so when they happen they don’t eat up your entire Spending Allowance for the month.
 Then we’ll move on to discuss ways to put your bills and savings on autopilot.